anasbekheit/PiZeroARU/README.md

-# PiZeroARU
+# PiZero ARU

-AIMS South Africa AI for Science ARU - Machine Learning for Ecology Course
+AIMS South Africa AI for Science
+For the: Machine Learning for Ecology Course